8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Periodontal treatment can stop gum disease and keeps your gums healthy.
 However, the success of your treatment depends on how well you care for your teeth and gums afterward.
 If you follow our dentist’s advice and keep up with good oral hygiene, your chances of gum disease coming back are low.

-Brush twice a day, floss daily, and visit our dentist regularly for check-ups and cleanings to help keep your gums in good shape.
+Brush twice a day, floss daily, and visit our dentist regularly for check-ups and cleanings to keep your gums in good shape.
 Also, avoid tobacco products.
 Smoking and chewing tobacco can slow healing and increase your risk of reinfection.

 Can you stop gum disease from progressing?